24/7 Mental Health Crisis Support

 Getting a chance to hear multiple perspectives on the challenges and barriers the clients face has been difficult to receive with VR cases.
 The team is ready to “come to the table” and participate in multi-layered supports for A&C clients.

 “With the seven folks here, we’re ready to partner,” Orr said “Now can we serve everybody at the agency who wants to find a job?
 I hope so.
 One day,” said Carla.
-“I’m not so naive to think that seven people can do it all, but seven people can start to make a difference for some folks.”
+“I’m not so naïve to think that seven people can do it all, but seven people can start to make a difference for some folks.”

 Cynthia successfully worked through our Job Links program.
-Read her story here

 This is an updated version of an article that originally published April 11, 2018.